top of page

 The director's talent: from confession to confession, from detail to detail, from a fan's cry to a thought in the form of a poem, Frédéric Laffont gives his reportage an allegorical depth, and turns a film about soccer into a film about Lebanon."

-Un film de Frédéric Laffont
+A film by Frédéric Laffont

 Editing: Jean-François Giré